 Through its educational programming ARI, Inc aims to provide a bridge between past and present cultures.

 We do not use hard to understand jargon, the work we do is for everyone.
 We wish to make our research as accessible as possible and have projects in place to make it easier and easier to interact with archaeology.
-Our AR/VR project as well as our app and digital archive projects are all so that we can make archaeology more accessible and hopefully change the lives of all who come into contact with ARI.
+Our AR/VR project as well as our app and digital archive projects are all so that we can attract a bigger audience to archaeology and hopefully change the lives of all who come into contact with ARI.

 Health & Safety: